holdfenytolvaj/pogi/docs/API/PgTable.md

 ## setLogger(logger:PgDbLogger)
 Note: inherited.

-Sets the logger per table.
+Sets the logger per table (not used if the query has logger specified).

 ## async run(sql:string):Promise<Record[]>
 Note: inherited, uses table level log if present (if not then schema, then db).